-First flames, then fees: Tahoe evacuees report price-gouging
+First flames, then fees: Tahoe evacuees report price gouging

 Mississippi, parts of which have been battered by Hurricane Ida, strengthened penalties in its price gouging law in 2006, months after Hurricane Katrina left a wide swath of destruction and supply shortages caused long lines for gasoline during the first weeks after the storm.

-North Carolina’s attorney general filed a price-gouging lawsuit last week against a gas station that hiked prices for mid-grade and premium gas to $9.99 per gallon after a ransomware attack forced the Colonial Pipeline — the United States’ largest fuel delivery system — to shut down.
+North Carolina’s attorney general filed a price gouging lawsuit last week against a gas station that hiked prices for mid-grade and premium gas to $9.99 per gallon after a ransomware attack forced the Colonial Pipeline — the United States’ largest fuel delivery system — to shut down.

 Nevada’s anti-price gouging law passed in May on a party-line vote, with Democrats in favor and Republicans opposed.
-The law will ban price-gouging in areas where the governor has declared a state of emergency.
+The law will ban price gouging in areas where the governor has declared a state of emergency.

 California law generally prohibits businesses from raising prices by more than 10% following a state or local emergency declaration.